 It took six years and $18 million.
 Now called the Historic Park Inn, the hotel gleams with Wright-designed art glass, sconces, skylights and polished wood.

 So many people want to get a look that docents give tours.
 They start at the front desk, over which a dropped ceiling nearly brushes the staff's heads.

 It's "so you can appreciate the grandeur as the rooms behind it open up," said front-desk clerk Shelley Koren, who said she loves her front-row perch in Wright's design.

 "It's really, really fun for me," she said.
 "People come up sharing stories from years gone by."

 Mason City lawyers James Blythe and James Markley recruited Wright to design a building that could house their law offices, a bank and a hotel where their clients could stay; Markley's daughters attended the boarding school Wright's aunts ran in Spring Green, Wis., which Wright designed.

-Wright completed the design before he abandoned his wife and six children to go to Europe with Mamah Borthwick Cheney, the wife of a former client.
+Wright completed the design before he abandoned his wife and six children to go to Europe with Mamah Borthwick Cheney, the wife of a client.
 One of his associates oversaw construction, and the building opened to acclaim in 1910.